mgchilcote/acerta-abide/README.md

 Code was altered in all of the models to allow the results to be saved as txt files that can be read in later to make tables.

+I am preserving the original authors' readme below.
+Getting this running took effort beyond their original instructions regarding CUDA and other requirements.

+My code worked for me on a system running Fedora 36 on a Ryzen 5 3600XT with 32GB RAM and an NVIDIA RTX 3060 with 12GB VRAM.

+The original authors state it works on Linux, possibly Mac, and probably not Windows.
+I was unsuccessful getting it to work properly with WSL2 in Windows.
+I did not attempt on Mac as the lack of GPU power would make it take prohibitively long.

+Original README follows:

 # ACERTA ABIDE [![DOI](https://zenodo.org/badge/38068726.svg)](https://zenodo.org/badge/latestdoi/38068726)
 Deep learning using the [ABIDE data](http://fcon_1000.projects.nitrc.org/indi/abide/)